-Note: Serum, plasma, colostrum and milk samples must be diluted prior to testing (see Sample Preparation section above).
+Note: Serum, plasma, cerebral fluid, milk, and urine samples must be diluted prior to testing (see Sample Preparation section above).

 - 2. Carefully cover the wells with a new adhesive plate cover and incubate for one (1) hour at room temperature, 20-25°C. - 3.
 Carefully remove the adhesive plate cover and wash FOUR times with 1X Wash Buffer, as described in the Plate Washing section below.